oshaughnessy/cdk-sam-lambda-rest/README.md

 [GNU Make](https://www.gnu.org/software/make/manual/) is used to provide a simple interface to many of the commands.

+[Pylint](https://pylint.org/) is used for some simple Python syntax checking.

 [Pytest](https://pytest.org/) is used for some simple unit testing of the Lambda code.

 [Goss](https://goss.rocks/) is used for deployment validation -- useful for local and AWS deployments.